dolittle-interaction/JavaScript.Components.Aurelia/Documentation/controls/ExpandableCard/_index.md

 ### Banner

 The banner is intended to be used for the content that is always visible.
-It renders as a `<div>` with the class `expandable-card-banner` within a `<header>`, so you are free to us whatever HTML tags inside the `<content>` tag.
+It renders as a `<div>` with the class `expandable-card-banner` within a `<header>`, so you are free to us whatever HTML tags you decire inside the `<banner>` tag.

 ### Content

 The content part where you put your hidden content.
 When you click the card, this dontent will be animated to be visible.
+It renders as a `<div>` with the class `expandable-card-content`, so you are free to us whatever HTML tags you decire inside the `<content>` tag.

 ## Code Example